fegan104/dataviz-experiment/README.md

 Assignment 3 - Replicating a Classic Experiment
 ===

-Q: How do we know that bar charts are better than pie charts?
+Q: How do we know that bar charts are "better" than pie charts?
 A: Controlled experiments!

-In this assignment you'll implement a simple controlled experiment using some of the visualizations you’ve been building this semester.
+In this assignment you'll implement a simple controlled experiment using some of the visualizations you’ve been building in this class.
 You'll need to develop support code for the experiment sequence, results file output, and other experiment components.
 (These are all very simple with Javascript buttons and forms.)
 The main goals for you are to a) test three competing visualizations, b) implement data generation and error calculation functions from Cleveland and McGill's 1984 paper, c) run the experiment with 10 participants, and d) do some basic analysis and reporting of the results.

 For this assignment you should write everything from scratch -- except for charts you've made in previous assignments.
 You may *reference* demo programs from books or the web, and if you do please provide a References section with links at the end of your Readme.

-Teams
----

-You can have choose to have (1) teammate.
-If you choose to do so, add a **Collaboration** section with a single paragraph per teammate describing what aspects each of you contributed to the most.

 Requirements
 ---